 Here are some examples that the same app brings to life with different yaml files:

 (If you try it out - use the ?, s, z, cursor keys, spacebar, enter, backspace.)

 I've spent many a hour buggering around the different levels hitting keys like a loony at the beat of some EDM boom-boom-icky-icky track.
 But me-thinks it might be because I created it, and the stories the pictures tell are what my layer cake brain thought memorable.
+Below is an example.

 Since it pretty much works on mobile, you have a reference to something that might 'refresh' your memory in your pocket, for those who still goes outside of home wifi range.

 Once I know how to code in three dee for realzees, there is probably a maze generator based on the data in the pipes.
 The rooms might have movies and images playing in frames and corners of rooms etc. etc. It might be a little more spatially correct and more 'loci'.